Kanegraffiti/House-of-Wura/README.md

 1. Guests curate looks in the cart.
 Quantities, colour, and size selections are stored in `localStorage` until checkout.
 2. On checkout the client generates an order payload, requests `/api/orders`, and receives a ULID-backed order ID (`ow_01…`).
-3. The order JSON (items, customer contact, notes, displayed subtotal) is stored at `orders/{orderId}.json` in Vercel Blob with `status=PENDING`.
+3. The order JSON (items, email, WhatsApp digits, optional notes, and computed subtotal) is stored at `orders/{orderId}.json` in Vercel Blob with `status=PENDING`.
-4. The shopper is redirected to `/order/{orderId}`, a public page that shows their status, instructions, and a proof uploader.
+4. The shopper is redirected to `/order/{orderId}`, a public page that shows their status, contact summary, and a streamlined proof uploader.
 A WhatsApp deep link opens automatically with a concise summary that includes the order ID.
 5. Proof uploads (images or PDF ≤5MB) hit `/api/orders/{orderId}/proof`.
-Each file streams directly to `proofs/{orderId}/…` in Blob and the order JSON is patched with URLs, reference notes, timestamps, and `status=PROOF_SUBMITTED`.
+Each file streams directly to `proofs/{orderId}/…` in Blob and the order JSON is patched with secure URLs, timestamps, and `status=PROOF_SUBMITTED`.
 6. Once an admin confirms payment the status is updated to `CONFIRMED`.
 Rejections capture a reason and log `rejectedAt` timestamps.

-Cart data, contact preferences, and the latest order ID remain client-only for convenience.
+Cart data, contact details, and the latest order ID remain client-only for convenience.

 ### Order States